josephsl/wintenApps/readme.md

 This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 10 and later.

+The following app modules or support modules for some apps are included (see each app section for details on what is included):

+* Voice access (Windows 11)

 Notes:

 * This add-on requires 64-bit Windows 10 22H2 (build 19045), 11 23H2 (build 22631), or later releases.